 Paint the letters in.

-Lastly drill a small hole in the wood for the center of each snowflake.
+Lastly, drill a small hole in the wood for the centre of each snowflake.
 Screw the keys in place with long screws.

 I have to admit that I prefer my husbands and children’s key animals.
 We have lots of keys left, what would you make??